microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export interface Anchor extends StartEnd, DelegatesARIALink {
 }

+// Warning: (ae-incompatible-release-tags) The symbol "AnchoredRegion" is marked as @beta, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @beta
-export class AnchoredRegion extends FASTElement {
+export class AnchoredRegion extends FoundationElement {
     // @internal (undocumented)
     adoptedCallback(): void;
     anchor: string;